Unique Environment

 Read more

-The goal of Research Area 4 is to develop new therapeutic approaches and to advance them to the development of new drugs.
-The extensive chemical, pharmaceutical and structural biology expertise at the Goethe University in Frankfurt enables the development and optimization of new drug candidates against validated target structures.
+The goal of the Technology Platform 4 is to develop new therapeutic approaches and to advance them to the development of new drugs.
+The extensive chemical, pharmaceutical and structural biology expertise at Goethe University in Frankfurt makes it possible to develop and optimize new drug candidates against validated target structures; innovative biologicals and cell therapeutics are developed at Georg-Speyer-Haus and the Paul-Ehrlich-Institut.

 Read more

-The integration of clinical trials into FCI is essential both as an end point of drug development and as a starting point for research on response and resistance mechanisms.
-The aim is to initiate such studies in close cooperation with the University Cancer Center (UCT).
-UCT Frankfurt has been continuously working on the development of a comprehensive clinical research unit, which will be fully available to the FCI.
-The practical implementation of early translational studies at the FCI site is guaranteed.
+The integration of clinical trials into the FCI is essential as an endpoint for drug development and a starting point for the investigation of response and resistance mechanisms.
+The goal is to initiate such studies in close collaboration with the University Center for Tumor Diseases (UCT).
+The UCT Frankfurt has continuously worked on the expansion of a comprehensive clinical research unit, which will be fully available to the FCI.
+This ensures the practical implementation of early translational studies at the FCI site.

 Read more